clifgriffin/simple-ldap-login/readme.txt

 == Installation ==

-1. Use the WordPress plugin directory to install the plugin or upload the directory “simple-ldap-login” to the `/wp-content/plugins/` directory.
+1. Use the WordPress plugin directory to install the plugin or upload the directory `simple-ldap-login` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Immediately update the settings to those that best match your environment by going to Settings -> Simple LDAP Login
+1. Update the settings to those that best match your environment by going to Settings -> Simple LDAP Login
-1. If you don’t get the settings right the first time…don’t fret!
-Just use your wordpress credentials…they will always work in low security mode.
+1. If you don't get the settings right the first time, don't fret!
+Just use your WordPress credentials.
+They should always work
-1. Once you have the settings correct, you can change the security mode to High Security (if you so desire).
+1. Once you have the settings correct, you can toggle LDAP Exclusive mode (if you like).
-1. To make your life easier, consider using two different browsers (e.g., IE and Firefox) to do testing.
+1. To make your life easier, consider using two different browsers (e.g., Chrome and Firefox) to do testing.
 Change settings in one.
 Test in the other.
 This will prevent any chance of being locked out.

 == Frequently Asked Questions ==

-= Other than Wordpress, what does my system require? =
+= Other than WordPress, what does my system require? =

-If you are using Active Directory, you will probably need PHP 5.
-This is because I'm using adLDAP 3.0 to do my Active Directory integration.
-As far as I know, the rest of the code should work with PHP 4.
-If you are unable to upgrade to PHP 5, find an older version of adLDAP (on sourceforge) and replace adLDAP.php with it.
-This should bypass the PHP 5 requirement.

-Additionally, PHP must be configured/compiled with ldap support!
+Your install of PHP must be configured/compiled with LDAP support.

 = How do I know what the correct settings are? =

 I have tried to make the settings as self-explanatory as possible.
 If you are struggling figuring them out, you may need to speak with your LDAP administrator.
-I realize this is an obnoxious response, but there is no good, fail proof way to help you discover these settings.
+I realize this is an obnoxious response, but there is no good, fool proof way to help you discover these settings.
 A good place to start, if you're feeling daring, might be to use ADSIEdit for Windows and Active Directory, or GQ for Linux and OpenLDAP.

 = It's still not working, what other things can I try? =